OpenNMS/opennms-developer-training/README.md

 These guides were built to give you the knowledge you need to set up a development environment and start developing new features with OpenNMS’ APIs.

+## Work in progress

+This documentation is actively being worked on.
+It is intended to be used as support material for instructor led training sessions.

 ## Target Audience

 You are familiar with Java, Docker and have some existing experience using OpenNMS.